Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska to California.

-Habitat: Moist to wet woods, low to mid-elevations.
+Habitat: Moist to wet woods, from low to middle elevations.

 Conservation Status: Not of concern